mrsoheilnezakat/Sensors/README.md

-# Multi-Sensor Data Acquisition with Microcontroller Unit: Scripts and Guides
+# 🚀 Multi-Sensor Data Acquisition with Microcontroller Unit: Scripts and Guides

-# 🚀 Welcome to the Sensorverse! 🛠️

 Greetings, Code Warriors and Sensor Sages!